 It was a gloomy and wet Sunday morning.
 It had been raining for what seemed to be hours and there was no sign that it was about to stop anytime soon.
 Below the clouds, a dark parade was being held – Lucius Malfoy's funeral.
 Some cultures believe that the fall of rain during a funeral shows that the deceased is at peace with death.

 To Draco Malfoy however, it meant nothing.
 Nothing at all.

-In front of Draco was a casket and inside that casket was his father.
+In front of Draco was a casket as grand and lavish as caskets could get.
+Inside that casket was his father.
 Father, he repeated in his head.
-It was always father and never dad.
 That was how Draco regarded the man who raised him, if one could call that raising.
-He had never been close to his father and yet, he had the need to always please his father.
+Even so, he always had the need to please his father.
 It was like an unquenchable thirst that plagued him throughout his schooling years.
-Everything Draco did in Hogwarts was to gain his father's approval and to make Lucius proud.

 In this moment however, those things were at the back of his mind.

-Draco did not feel sadness for the death of the man that claimed to be his father.
+Draco did not feel sad about the death of the man that claimed to be his father.

 Narcissa Malfoy was not okay.

-The man that was currently giving a speech made Lucius sound as innocent as Longbottom's toad, and Draco did nothing but rolled his eyes at the man.
-Narcissa on the other hand let out a small sob and clung onto every word the man said and nodded in agreement.
-However rude this may be, Draco didn't feel like being here.
+The man that was currently giving a speech was spouting lies about Lucius, and Draco rolled his eyes at the man.
+Lucius was certainly not an honourable man and a loving husband.
+This man must be off his rocker.
+However rude this was, Draco didn't feel like being here.
 He wanted to return to the Manor and try to live a normal life or rather, a life as normal as he could possibly manage.

 Someone was definitely celebrating his father's death.